Your Ad Here

 Right on time, we departed for Chicago.

-A corn field between Elburn and La Fox.
+The train passed the corn fields between Elburn and La Fox.

-The Fox River after our Geneva stop.
+The train crossed the Fox River after our Geneva stop.
 I did a few more Major League Sudoku Puzzles which made the return trip go by faster.
-The train arrived back into Chicago and I walked back to Union Station.
+The train arrived back in Chicago and I walked back to Union Station.
 I went upstairs to Gold Coast for the usual Char Dogs and bought another Coca-Cola to make sure I would have plenty to get me home.
 I reclaimed my luggage and waited in the Metropolitan Lounge for my next train towards home.
-The Red Cap offered me a ride out to my sleeping car and when i saw the train it looked very familiar from this morning.
+The Red Cap offered me a ride out to my sleeping car and when I saw the train it looked very familiar from this morning.

 A field in Illinois.
-I heard a familiar voice over the PA and when I to the lounge car I found Shirley Robinson who is the excellent LSA in the lounge car.
-I got a 5:45 PM Dinner Reservation but this crew is calling you in by name.
-Since someone else used Chris, I had to be Mr. Guenzler.
-Lets see if that name gets butchered.
-At 5:55 PM I went in and was seated with Annette who had eaten with me going east and her daughter Sarah and another passenger named Jo.
-We are all heading home and are all very happy to be doing that.
-I had Pork Shanks and Chocolate Bundt.
+I heard a familiar voice over the PA system and when I got to the lounge car, I found Shirley Robinson who is the excellent lead service attendant there.
+I received a 5:45 PM dinner reservation but this crew was calling people in by name.
+Since someone else had used Chris, I had to be Mr. Guenzler.
+Let us see if that name gets butchered.
+At 5:55 PM, I went in and was seated with Annette and her daughter Sarah, who had eaten with me going east, and another passenger named Jo.
+We were all heading home and very happy to be doing that.
+I had Pork Shanks and Chocolate Bundt Cake.
 After dinner I returned to my room.

 We got stopped by a red signal as the drawbridge was up for a river barge.
-Remember river traffic always has the right away over trains.
-Once the bridge closed we got a green signal and we started across.
+Remember river traffic always has the right of way over trains.
+Once the bridge closed, we got a green signal and we started across.

 The Mississippi River looking north.